seqan/seqan/manual/source/Tutorial/SeedAndExtend.rst

 ``Chaos``
   Following the strategy of Chaos :cite:`Brudno2003b`, if ``A`` is within a certain distance to ``B`` in both sequences and the distance in diagonals is smaller than a given threshold then ``A`` can be chained to ``B``.

-The :dox:`SeedSet#addSeed addSeed` function returns a boolean value indicating success in finding a suitable partner for chaining.
+The :dox:`SeedSet#addSeed` function returns a boolean value indicating success in finding a suitable partner for chaining.
 A call using the ``Single`` strategy always yields ``true``.

 The following example shows how to use the ``SimpleChain`` strategy.